Goh V Shem

-Goh is known for his offensive play style and his signature jumping smash.
-He would stand ready at the back while his partner guards the front, jumping when the opportunity arrives and delivering steep smashes towards the opponent.

 Background

 Goh was born in Kuala Lumpur.
 Later on for good luck he changed his Chinese birth name (吴伟申) to one with a different pronunciation (吴蔚昇), while also changing the spelling of his name in English from Wei Shem to V Shem.
 The V stands for 'Victory'.

 Career

 Goh represented Malaysia at the 2007 BWF World Junior Championships with Ong Jian Guo where they took the bronze medal.

 In 2011, Goh took the men's doubles bronze medal with Lim Khim Wah at the 2011 Southeast Asian Games.
 In late 2012, Goh was scratch partnered with Teo Ee Yi.
 They won the 2012 Malaysia International.
 Then for a brief period of time, Goh was once again partnered with Ong Jian Guo.
 They were semifinalists at the 2012 Korea Grand Prix Gold after being defeated by Ko Sung-hyun and Lee Yong-dae.

 In 2013, Goh resumed his partnership with Lim.
 They became bronze medalists at the Asian Championships and won their first tournament together at the Malaysia Grand Prix Gold after defeating teammates and top seeds, Koo Kien Keat and Tan Boon Heong in the finals.
 They qualified for the World Championships but were defeated in the second round by compatriots, Hoon Thien How and Tan Wee Kiong.
 In mid 2013, Goh briefly partnered Teo Kok Siang.
 They won the bronze medal at the Southeast Asian Games but their partnership was cut short when Teo suffered an injury from a car accident.